-Other countries, such as the member states of the Gulf Cooperation Council, Yemen, Colombia, Brazil, and the Dominican Republic, are also considering new labeling requirements, which may require us to amend our labels and warning statements.
+Other countries, such as the member states of the Gulf Cooperation Council, Yemen, Colombia, Brazil, the Dominican Republic, Mexico, and the People's Republic of China are also considering new labeling requirements, which may require us to amend our labels and warning statements.
 The United Kingdom Government has also suggested that it may review food labeling laws following the United Kingdom's departure from the European Union ("Brexit").

 Age and Other Restrictions on Energy Drink Products.
 Proposals to limit or restrict the sale and/or advertising of energy drinks to minors and/or persons below a specified age, and/or restrict the venues in which energy drinks can be sold, and/or to restrict the use of the Supplemental Nutrition Assistance Program (formerly food stamps) to purchase energy drinks have been raised and/or enacted in certain U.S. states, counties, municipalities and/or in certain foreign countries.
-For example, Latvia, Lithuania and Turkey prohibit the sale of energy drinks to persons under the age of 18; Canada prohibits the promotion of energy drinks to children 12 years and under; Latvia and Scotland prohibit the sale of energy drinks in educational establishments; and Turkey prohibits the sale or advertising of energy drinks in "collective consumption areas."
-Latin American countries such as Chile, Colombia, and Brazil are considering age and other sales restrictions on energy drinks, as are other European countries such as the United Kingdom, Sweden, Norway, Romania and Bulgaria.
+For example, in the United States, bills seeking to impose an age restriction on the sale of energy drinks have been introduced in the South Carolina and Connecticut legislatures.
+Outside of the United States, for example, Latvia, Lithuania and Turkey prohibit the sale of energy drinks to persons under the age of 18; Canada prohibits the promotion of energy drinks to children 12 years and under; Latvia and Scotland prohibit the sale of energy drinks in educational establishments; and Turkey prohibits the sale or advertising of energy drinks in "collective consumption areas."
+Latin American countries such as Chile, Colombia and Brazil are considering age and other sales restrictions on energy drinks, as are other European countries such as the United Kingdom, Romania and Bulgaria, and in the Middle East, there have been discussions of an age restriction for energy drinks.